sricharan2006/E-Com-follow-along/README.md

 In this milestone, we implemented the backend signup functionality, ensuring secure password storage and preventing duplicate user registrations.
 Additionally, we added optional functionality for user profile image uploads.

+### Milestone 7 :

+In this milestone, we implemented a login endpoint in the backend to validate user credentials.
+We updated the frontend (Login.jsx) to send a POST request with email and password, handled errors, and displayed success messages.
+The backend (user.js) verifies user credentials using bcrypt and returns a success response.